Scarecrow Treats are a fun and delicious Halloween recipe made using candy corn, marshmallows and peanuts!

 I was looking forward to lots of seasonal activities and traditions, as well as some other fun special events.
 Since October 1st fell on a Saturday, it was the perfect day to pull out all of my Halloween décor and get my house covered in orange and black.

-Now, it is the 10th and I am only slightly freaking out, as I scramble to fit in all my favorite Halloween things.
-In my head I know there are still plenty of days for spooky fun, but my heart is reminding me not to get so busy with all the other things, that I miss out on some of my beloved traditions that only happen once a year.
+Even though I carefully plan and I feel like I scramble to fit in all my favorite Halloween things.
+In my head I know there are still plenty of days for spooky fun, but my heart is reminding me not to get so busy with all the other things on my to do list, that I miss out on some of my beloved traditions that only happen once a year.

 Enter in my annual “Ghoulish Grub” week, where I share some fun, sometimes silly, Halloween recipes!
 I know that despite this month being a little bit more hectic than normal, sharing these recipes is just the thing to get me in the Halloween spirit and get me to that happy, giddy place.